Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 17b PC motion to reduce in court.

-If you are convicted of misdemeanor ADW, then you are facing up to one year in the county jail and a $1,000 fine.
+If you are convicted of misdemeanor ADW, you face up to one year in the county jail and a $1,000 fine.

-If convicted of a felony ADW, the penalties include includes two, three, or four years in a California state prison and a $10,000 fine
+If convicted of a felony ADW, the penalties include two, three, or four years in a California state prison and a $10,000 fine.

-Assault with a deadly weapon is always a straight felony if the victim was a police officer or firefighter, and the penalties include up to five years in prison.
+Assault with a deadly weapon is always a straight felony if the victim is a police officer or firefighter, and the penalties include up to five years in prison.

 If a firearm was used, then the penalties increase to up to 12 years in prison.